jaydools/Build-a-Bouq/Capstone Proposal.md

 ### Data

-Describe your data and the relationships between them.
-You can show this visually using diagrams, or write it out.
 For the purpose of this project, a mock inventory data file will be created and hosted on the server.
 This will be retrieved from and updated by actions taken on the client.
 The large picture is to retrieve the inventory from a store, from whereever they store it, but for now this app will use mock data.

 The assets of the flower images will be stored on an outside CDN server, so that the images can be quickly retrieved via a link, rather than stored on the app's server.